|

 to look up to, but they come off as douchebag egomaniacs and idiots.

 The movie makes fun of everything we don't like about cops.
+It's

 Wednesday nights are special for action movie fans: Check out AMC's